mellody11/RandLA-Net-Pytorch-New/README.md

 sh compile_op.sh
 ```

-5. Attention: please check out *./utils/nearest_neighbors/lib/python/KNN_NanoFLANN-0.0.0-py3.7-linux-x86_64.egg/* and copy the .so file to the parent folder(update in 2023.2.23: We provide a .so file of python3.7, and you don't need to copy if you are using python3.7)
+5. Attention: please check out *./utils/nearest_neighbors/lib/python/KNN_NanoFLANN-0.0.0-py3.7-linux-x86_64.egg/* and copy the .so file to the parent folder(update in 2023.2.23: We provide a .so file for python3.7, and you don't need to copy(even compile the cpp code) if you are using python3.7)
 6. Download the Stanford3dDataset_v1.2_Aligned_Version[ dataset](https://docs.google.com/forms/d/e/1FAIpQLScDimvNMCGhy_rmBA2gHfDu3naktRm6A8BPwAWWDv-Uhm6Shw/viewform?c=0&w=1), and preprocess the data:

 ```